JetBrains/intellij-sdk-docs/reference_guide/performance/performance.md

 For stub index, implement [`LightStubBuilder`](upsource:///platform/core-impl/src/com/intellij/psi/stubs/LightStubBuilder.java).
 For other indices, you can obtain the light AST manually via `((PsiDependentFileContent) fileContent).getLighterAST()`.

+If a custom language contains lazy-parseable elements that never or rarely contain any stubs, consider implementing `StubBuilder.skipChildProcessingWhenBuildingStubs()` (preferably using Lexer/node text).

 #### Consider Prebuilt Stubs

 If your language has a massive standard library, which is mostly the same for all users, you can avoid stub-indexing it